-A purpose-designed Sixth Form Centre is already in place, although it will be several years until the first Year 12 students will use it.
-The school will offer GCSE and A Levels.
+A purpose-designed Sixth Form Centre is in place.
+The school offers GCSE and A Levels.
 The current secondary teaching team has an average of 15 years’ experience and is clearly gearing up to provide expert provision to older students as the school matures and grows.

 What the inspectors say

-Although for the most part JAPS remained consistently outstanding in terms of rating, there is no doubt it found the 2 years prior to its relocation (due to issues related to its landlord and location) trying and distracting.
-However, even with these challenges, the most recent KHDA report ranks the school as Very Good, an increase since the school first dropped from Outstanding to Good five years ago.
+Although for the most part JAS remained consistently outstanding in terms of rating, there is no doubt it found the two years prior to its relocation (due to issues related to its landlord and location) trying and distracting.
+However, even with these challenges, the KHDA report ranked the school as Very Good, an increase since the school first dropped from Outstanding to Good five years earlier.

 The first full inspection of the new Jebel Ali School, including its expanded provision to year 8 in Secondary, took place in January 2018 and again rated the school as Very Good.
 However, there has been some slippage across a number of key measures in the latest report.
-Bearing in mind that Peter Hill and Lizzie Robinson only joined the school in September 2017, and had therefore been involved for only one term prior to the inspection, the outcome will provide them with a very clear steer on the areas upon which they will need to focus.
+The most recent inspection which took place in March 2019, again rated the school as Very Good.

 Of larger concern to the school in many ways, will be the ratings in relation to the Arabic core-subjects.
 This is the Achilles Heel that resulted in the overall rating for Jebel Ali School being reduced from Outstanding to Good in 2012-13 and evidently still remains a challenge - something that Jebel Ali School is not alone in facing.

-In Arabic as an additional language, attainment has improved from Weak to Acceptable, though attainment in Arabic as a first language remains Weak.
-In the Secondary school, being rated for the first time, both measures for Islamic Education and attainment for Arabic as both a first and second language are rated Weak, though progress in both Arabic language classes are rated Acceptable.
+In Arabic as an additional language, attainment, which improved in the 2017-18 inspection from Weak to Acceptable, has remained unchanged, though attainment in Arabic as a first language remains Weak.
+In the Secondary school, both measures for Islamic Education and attainment for Arabic as first language are rated Weak, though progress in both Arabic language classes are rated Acceptable.
+Attainment in Arabic as a second language improved to Acceptable.
 Given the focus of the UAE regulators on both Arabic and Islamic Studies in international schools, this is an area that will need to be addressed.

 The inspectors identified very clearly much that is Very Good or more at Jebel Ali School.
 In particular, they noted its strengths as:

-The main action areas upon which the inspectors recommend focus are the need to :
+The main action areas upon which the inspectors recommend focus are:

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.